 HISTORY OF GOOD FRIDAY

 For centuries pilgrims have walked the Via Dolorosa, “the way of sorrow” in Jerusalem, following the path Jesus took on Good Friday.
 Starting at the judgment seat of Pilate at the Antonia Fortress in the eastern part of the city immediately north of the Temple, the path follows 14 “Stations of the Cross” to the ultimate location at the Church of the Holy Sepulchre, the traditional site of the crucifixion and burial.
-Several years ago, I walked this road, and though historically anachronistic — some of these roads did not exist during the time of Christ — nevertheless, it leaves one with a profound sense of historical gravitas.
+Several years ago, I walked this road.
+Though historically anachronistic, some of these roads did not exist during the time of Christ; nevertheless, it leaves one with a profound sense of historical gravitas.

 Following Pilate‘s sentence, Jesus was led away to be crucified.
 Crucifixion was a form of torture and execution developed by the Persians between 300-400 B.C. and practiced by many ancient societies, including Carthage, India, Scythia, Assyria, and Germanic tribes.
 The Phoenicians were probably the first to use a transverse cross beam rather than just an upright stake in the ground.
 From the Phoenicians, the Romans adopted this practice as the primary means of execution of rebellious slaves and provincials who were not Roman citizens.